vvieun/book-store/README.md

 # bookstore with a recommendation system

-a bookstore with a spring boot backend, a react frontend, a postgresql database and a redis cache.
+a bookstore with a spring boot backend, a react frontend, a redis cache and a pluggable persistence layer — postgresql by default, with a drop-in mongodb implementation selected by a spring profile.

 ## contents